farxC/farxC/README.md

 ## I code on
 [![My Skills](https://skillicons.dev/icons?i=java,flutter,c&perline=3)](https://skillicons.dev)

+## To Improve
+- English
+- Algorithms and Data Structures
+- The foundation of Programming Languages
+- Cyber Security

 <!--
 **farxC/farxC** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.